nion-software/nionswift/docs/graphics.rst

 ******************
 Graphics and Masks
 ******************
 Graphics are used to highlight certain sections of a display item.
 Similarly, masks are used to mark off certain sections of a display item to focus on.
 Certain graphics can only be used on images and others can only be used on line plots.
 Masks can only be used on images.
-Selecting one or multiple graphics on the same display item will allow you to edit the parameters of the graphics in the :ref:`graphics inspector section` subsection of the Inspector Panel.
+Selecting one or more graphics on the same display item will allow you to edit the parameters of the graphics in the :ref:`graphics inspector section` subsection of the Inspector Panel.
 Selecting a display panel with graphics on it will show parameters for editing all of the applied graphics in the Inspector Panel.
 You can copy, cut, and paste graphics by selecting them with [ctrl + click] (or [cmd + click] on macOS) or by using shortcuts like [ctrl + c] and [ctrl + v] (or [cmd + c] and [cmd + v] for macOS) To delete a graphic or graphics, select them and press the delete key or use the menu item [Edit > Delete].

 .. _Image Graphics:

 Image Graphics
 ==============
 Image graphics are exclusive to data items displayed as images.
 They can only be placed on 2D images.
-Add an image graphic by using the various graphic buttons in the toolbar or by using the [Graphics] menu item.
+You can add an image graphic by using the various graphic buttons in the toolbar or by using the [Graphics] menu item.

 .. _Line Graphic: